The Center for Teaching and Learning established guidelines to help you and the CTL staff work more efficiently to complete your request.

 1. Shell must be for academic use only.

-2. Requester must submit a shell creation request approved by a department chair, department head, or dean that describes in detail how the course shell will be used and its proposed content.
+2. The requester must submit a shell creation request approved by a department chair, department head, or dean that describes in detail how the course shell will be used and its proposed content.

 3. The requester is solely responsible for maintaining the shell.
 Maintenance includes:

-• Enrollment of all users: The requester must provide CTL a list of names, usernames, and role in the course each term.
+• Enrollment of all users: The requester must provide CTL a list of names, usernames, and roles in the course each term.

 • Monitoring and updating course content and functionality: This includes monitoring the course shell for appropriate and legal content.